 While SMR drives have some limitations, they come with real upsides.

-Speaking of power consumption, denser storage means you can raise capacity without increasing your data center’s energy footprint.
+At the same time, denser storage helps reduce the cost of setting up and cooling extra racks of drives.
+This means you can raise capacity without increasing your data center’s energy footprint.
 In an era of increased public pressure for data centers to improve energy efficiency, that matters.

 Speed also becomes less of an issue for certain use cases, since SMR drives work well for tasks involving sequential writes.
 Examples include cloud storage, archival tasks, and storing IoT data such as surveillance footage.
 SMR drives are particularly good for infrequently accessed storage, where write speed isn’t the most important factor.
-Some are even used to farm chia cryptocurrency.

 HDD Manufacturers Push SMR